jimboca/ISYHelper/README.md

 ## Manually starting
 - ./isyhelper.py

-The program will record all information and errors in the log file, to see any errors run 'grep ERROR isyhelper.log', or whatever you set the log to in your config.yaml.
+The program will record all information and errors in the log file, to see any errors run 'grep ERROR isyhelper.log', or whatever you set the log to in your config.yaml 'log_file' setting.

 Depending on how many devices you have it can take a minute or more to finish starting up, so wait until you see all 'Starting helper' lines for the helpers you have enabled.